DeanLeong/react-router-intro/README.md

 There are two components stacked on top of each other!
 The Home and the Currencies component.
 That's silly.

 > Why does this happen?
+Because we are not using exact routes or Switch, it sees that this is the root route and everything technically starts from the root.
+It renders that component on all the pages unless we tell it otherwise

 There are two ways to handle this: using the Switch component, or specifying `exact` on routes.